Teaching Spell Checkers to Teach: Pedagogical Program Synthesis for Interactive Learning: Technical Evaluation

-Experts demonstrated exceptionally high consensus on the soundness of the system's pedagogical reasoning (Q1), with 78.9\% perfect agreement across all five raters ($\mu=4.93$, $\sigma=0.41$, average item $\sigma=0.14$).
-The near-ceiling ratings indicate strong expert agreement that the system consistently provided appropriate pedagogical explanations for student errors.
+Experts demonstrated exceptionally high consensus on the soundness of the system's pedagogical reasoning, with 74.7\% perfect agreement across all ten raters ($\mu=4.90$, $\sigma=0.47$).
+The near-ceiling ratings indicate strong expert agreement that the system consistently provided appropriate pedagogical explanation for student errors.

-\subsubsection{Instructional Action Appropriateness (Q1).}
+\subsubsection{Instructional Action Appropriateness (Q2).}